jdcloudcom/en/documentation/Networking/Direct-Connection/Operation-Guide/Direct-Connection-Management/Physical-Connection-Configuration.md

 ### Operation Steps
 ##### 1. Create a Physical Connection
 Customers who have completed enterprise real-name verification can use a Physical Connection.
-a) Log in [JD Cloud & AI Physical Connection Console](https://cns-console.jdcloud.com/host/physicalConnection/list);  </br>
+a) Log in [JD Cloud & AI Physical Connection Console](https://cns-console.jdcloud.com/host/physicalConnection/list);  <br />
-b) Select region and click **Create**;</br>
+b) Select region and click **Create**;<br />
-c) Enter the name, access region, access method, the customer’s IDC Address, partners/access point, contacts, contact information and description to create a Physical Connection;</br>
+c) Enter the name, access region, access method, the customer’s IDC Address, partners/access point, contacts, contact information and description to create a Physical Connection;<br />
 d) Two access modes of self-service access and partner access are supported.
-When the self-service access mode is selected, the access point shall be selected; when the partner access mode is selected, the available partners or service duration shall be selected, or the partners should be contacted for more information (Partners have entered JD Cloud Marketplace, and their detailed information is available in JD Cloud Market);</br>
+When the self-service access mode is selected, the access point shall be selected; when the partner access mode is selected, the available partners or service duration shall be selected, or the partners should be contacted for more information (Partners have entered JD Cloud Marketplace, and their detailed information is available in JD Cloud Market);<br />
-e) Generally speaking, 1 to 2 working days are required for auditing a newly created Physical Connection;</br>
+e) Generally speaking, 1 to 2 working days are required for auditing a newly created Physical Connection;<br />

 ```
   Two access modes of self-service access and partner access are supported.
 Self-service access represents customers can access public cloud via exclusive port; partner access represents JD Cloud & AI has been pre-connected to some private line service providers, so customers can choose to connect with such private line service providers and access public cloud by sharing the device port the partner pre-connects with JD Cloud & AI with other customers.